Create an Azure connection via Settings

 Copy and paste OBJECT_ID from the command output into the Principal (object) ID field in the onboarding wizard.

 5. Assign the Monitoring Reader Azure RBAC built-in role to the service principal at the appropriate scope.
 See Assign Azure roles using Azure CLI.
+The wizard adapts this command based on the scope you selected in step 1.

 For Management Group scope: